-If you’re pressed for time, I recommend reading just the ones with asterisks* on them.
+If you’re pressed for time, I recommend reading just my top four — the ones with asterisks* on them.

-Section I: How should I choose a cause?
+Section I: How do I choose a cause to live behind?

 …You notice a child has fallen in and appears to be drowning.
 To wade in and pull the child out would be easy but it will mean that you get your clothes wet and muddy, and by the time you go home and change you will have missed your first class. …Do you have any obligation to rescue the child?

 And likewise, there is only one best charity: the one that helps the most people the greatest amount per dollar.
 This is vague, and it is up to you to decide whether a charity that raises forty children’s marks by one letter grade for $100 helps people more or less than one that prevents one fatal case of tuberculosis per $100 or one that saves twenty acres of rainforest per $100.
 But you cannot abdicate the decision, or you risk ending up like the 11,000 people who accidentally decided that a pretty picture was worth more than a thousand people’s lives.

 Focusing on the right cause could boost your impact more than ten times, enabling you to achieve more in a few years than you might normally be able to achieve in a lifetime.

 We could thus use our entire budget to provide a single guide dog, helping one person overcome the challenges of blindness, or we could use it to cure more than 2,000 people of blindness.

 …We believe that maximizing good accomplished largely reduces to doing what is best in terms of very long-run outcomes for humanity, and that this has strategic implications for people aiming to maximize good accomplished with their resources.